 “Well for goodness sakes!” she said, her voice raised in a tone we dreaded hearing.

-“You got too close to the fire and you’ve singed your coat.
+“You got too close to the fire and you’ve singed the back of your coat.

-“You’ve ruined your beautiful coat that Granny gave you for Christmas.
+“You’ve ruined the beautiful coat that Granny gave you for Christmas.
 Arthur, how could you let this happen?
 You’re supposed to watch her.”

 A magician with a needle and thread, Mom looked it over carefully, but even her highly developed skills were not a match for this damage.
 There was no extra material to patch and repair it.